theartsdesk Q&A: Actor Michael Fassbender | Film reviews, news & interviews

 He leaps on any opportunity to flash that smile

-The 34-year-old was born in Heidelberg, to a German father and Northern Irish mother, then raised in Killarney, Co Kerry.
+The actor was born in Heidelberg, to a German father and Northern Irish mother, then raised in Killarney, Co Kerry.
 After studying at the Drama Centre in London (but leaving early) he spent the best part of a decade working in television, before being cast as the IRA hunger striker Bobby Sands in McQueen’s Hunger.
 As Fassbender told the London critics, “Steve is my hero.
 He changed my life.”

 One might say that Hunger and Shame present a similar package – artful, unsentimental, thought-provoking filmmaking, at the centre of which is a performance of daring and a rather beautiful intensity.
 Like one of his heroes, Robert De Niro, Fassbender will embrace physical transformation to embody a character (becoming skeletal in Hunger) and like De Niro he feels no need to court the audience’s sympathies; there is a disturbing absence about Shame’s Brandon, while his portrayal of Carl Jung in David Cronenberg’s A Dangerous Method doesn’t shy away from mocking his subject.